USPS processed 150,000 ballots after Election Day, jeopardizing thousands of votes

 Almost immediately, postal performance suffered.
 In the first five weeks after DeJoy’s policies took effect, more than 7 percent of the nation’s first-class mail was delayed.

-Managers had cut back on overtime hours while the coronavirus pandemic was flattened the postal workforce.
+Managers had cut back on overtime hours while the pandemic flattened the postal workforce.
 Mail backlogs were recorded across the country; it took some facilities close to a month to ameliorate the backlogs, according to union officials.
 Meanwhile, package volumes surged as a homebound nation patronized online shopping to avoid crowded stores.

 The cumbersome boxes are more difficult to sort than paper mail, and stressed the Postal Service’s already understaffed operations.
 Packages frequently come with a guaranteed delivery window, leading supervisors to sometimes prioritize their delivery instead of daily mail, according to mail carriers.
 It led to a rise in document falsification on package delivery, a problem that’s plagued the mail service for years, according to Inspector General reports.